-The construction of the sales models should be used as a trial-run to identify and solve problems before starting construction of the productions units.
-The sales models construction is the time to investigate and solve design, scheduling, and coordination problems.
+The construction of the sales models should be used as a trial-run to identify and solve problems before starting construction of the production units.
+The sales model construction is the time to investigate and solve design, scheduling, and coordination problems.

 The builder should take the lead and encourage the debugging of the models through the use of requests for information (RFIs) to the architect and structural engineer, constructability analysis of the plans, and the input of the city building inspector.

-The production schedule can then be held up resolving problems on several repeating units…sometimes affecting several trades…creating a ripple effect of debugging part-way through the production phase rather than problem resolution confined to a single sales models unit.
+The production schedule can then be held up resolving problems on several repeating units, sometimes affecting several trades…creating a ripple effect of debugging part-way through the production phase rather than problem resolution confined to a single sales model unit.